 lidiia @ stock.adobe.com

-Smart contracts allow complex transactions such as transferring assets and the execution of contracts when the triggering event can be measured digitally, for example, digital payments or changes in public or private registries.
+Smart contracts allow complex transactions such as transferring assets and the execution of contracts where the triggering event can be measured digitally, for example, digital payments or changes in public or private registries.
 Because blockchain technology prevents retroactive alteration, smart contracts are unmodifiable and final, which improves traceability and fairness.
-They can be created in minutes —at a fraction of the cost of traditional contracts—, are digitally signed, and carried out without the need for third parties such as lawyers or an escrow agent.
+They can be created in minutes —at a fraction of the cost of traditional contracts— are digitally signed, and carried out without the need for third parties such as lawyers or an escrow agent.